 - frequent absences are inexcusable

 - polite, respectful and attentive attitude expected toward teacher and peers

 - all home-work and class-work assignments must be completed to best of ability

 - no cheating

-- Quizzes:1/3 of the semester's grade will be based on chapter quizzes that test vocabulary, literary terminology, and reading comprehension.
+- Quizzes:1/3 of the semester's grade will be based on unit quizzes that test the students' knowledge of information learned in class.
 No make-ups.
 The lowest grade will be dropped at the end of the semester.

-- Tests:1/3 of the grade will be based on unit tests that focus on theme, analysis, and application of literary terms.
+- Midterm/Final:1/3 of the grade will be based on a cumulative midterm and a final that is on all material since the midterm.
 No make-ups.

--Projects:1/3 of the grade will be based on creative projects that connect to the literature read in class.
+-Projects:1/3 of the grade will be based on projects that include creativity, research, presentation, and opinion writing.
 Late projects lose 10 points each day.
-Be here!